jazkarta/collective.exhibit/README.txt

 collective.exhibit
 ==================

-Content product for creating multi-section exhibits for museums and similar sites
+Dexterity Plone add on product for creating multi-section exhibits for museums and similar sites.